 Address: 37-41 Jeondeungsa-ro, Gilsang-myeon, Ganghwa-gun, Incheon, South Korea

-Situated within the Samrangseong Fortress, Joendeungsa Temple is a century-year-old with smaller temples inside the complex.
-There are many statues inside the complex as well as Yangheonsu Victory Monument and Beomjong Bell.
+Within the Samrangseong Fortress, Joendeungsa Temple is a century-year-old with smaller temples inside the complex.
+There are many statues inside the complex and Yangheonsu Victory Monument and Beomjong Bell.

-Wolmido is one of the many islands in the city and visiting it is one of the best things to di in Incheon.
+Wolmido is one of the many islands in the city, and visiting it is one of the best things to do in Incheon.
 The island is shaped like a half-moon and only a kilometer off the coast of Incheon.
 Instead of renting a boat, you can reach the island via monorail for an incredible experience.

 If you want somewhere to recharge your batteries after a long day of exploring Incheon, the Spasis is the place to be.
-The location is packed with many Jacuzzis and spas as well as an eatery and a movie theater.
+The location is packed with many Jacuzzis and spas, an eatery, and a movie theater.

 The place is also open for 24 hours.